NateSkiles/paa-example/README.md

 This tool allows you to gather insights into Google's "People Also Ask" (PAA) SERP feature using SerpApi's Google Search API and Google Related Questions API.

+For more information on using this tool to leverage 'People Also Ask' for smarter content strategies, check out my blog post [here](https://serpapi.com/blog/unlocking-seo-insights/).

 ## Installation

 ```bash